Benecoder/pygrid-gensiscloud/README.md

 a PyGrid distributed across multiple Genesis Cloud instances.
 Each instance is home to one worker node and one instance runs the gateway.

+### Warning
+Executing this script will start a series of instances, the runtime of which will count against your account credits.
+Make sure to shut down any idle computing power so as not to accumulate accidental costs.
+This is solely a proof of concept and, as stated in the license, none of the functionality is guaranteed.

 ### How-to using a jupyter notebook: